fengxia41103/myblog/content/thoughts/2nd child.md

 is outrageous!
 Pure insanity!

 Stop preaching "do this for your country"!!!
-No, I don't want to give birth to my child because I'm doing so for the country!
+No, I don't want to give birth to my child because it is mainstream!
 No. I can do it for love, for a sexual need, for my own reason of any kind, but the last thing on my mind when I have sex is to be patriotic!

 How bizzare it is!!
 How dare you to ask me to do so!?